anthonykling/music_subgenre_classification/README.md

 ## Modeling Approach

 We first tried a few standard machine learning models.
+Each model was trained on the dataset with 476 features, as described above.
+To account for the multi-label nature of our dataset, we wrapped each model with a MultiOutputClassifier.
+Lastly, we did hyperparameter tuning with RandomSearchCV.
+The Dummy Stratified model guesses the genre label based on how they are distrubted through the dataset, serving as a baseline to compare our results to.
 The following table summarizes our accuracies for each genre class:
 |                 | Trance   | House  | Techno | Drum and Bass |
 | ---------       | -------- | ------ | ------ | ------------- |
 | Dummy Stratified|   0.591  | 0.524  | 0.583  |   0.633       |